Alb-Ard/dist-sys-dubito-online/docs/report.md

 In regards to the networking system, I feel it was a good exercise to understand how a complex network architecture can be built and managed by an application.
 I'm especially satisfied with the use of interfaces for enabling the possibility of switching the underlying behavior of the network.
-As an example, we could pretty easily change the serialization method from Json to Xml, or we could use Udp or add encryption to the existing Tcp connections by implementing a new class or two.
+As an example, we could pretty easily change the serialization method from Json to Xml, or we could use UDP or add encryption to the existing TCP connections by implementing a new class or two.
 This also extends to the whole network management: we could switch from a client-server architecture to a peer-to-peer one without having to change the application code.

 This, however, came at the cost of complexity: correctly implementing the whole system took a lot of time and effort, and ensuring that all edge case were managed was not always easy.